 Form followed function when it came to the styling of the VW Up, with its slab sides, upright tail, steeply raked nose and wheel-at-each-corner stance allowing designers to maximise space inside the compact body.
 Yet the overall result was a surprisingly smart and classy-looking city car, so VW wisely decided not to mess with a winning formula for the 2016 update.

 At the front you’ll spot the deeper front bumper with chunky black trim inserts, plus the addition of LED running lights that are set into the existing headlamp units.
 Move around to the rear of the car and you’ll discover the subtly redesigned tail-lamps that sit either side of the glass-clad tailgate that is a visual trademark of the Up.

 The interior of the Up is simple yet high-quality and it can be specified with body-coloured panels.
-While it's comfortable and neat, there's little that really sets the Up apart from its less expensive siblings, the Skoda Citigo and the SEAT Mii.
 The piano-black finish on the steering wheel and dash also looks great, but it does reflect the light in sunny weather and can be a distraction.

 Sat-nav, stereo and infotainment

-In front there’s a new set of buttons around a small display screen.
-The new screen is just for displaying the radio and some other small functions, but it looks fantastic.
+In front the display screen is just for displaying the radio and some other small functions, but it looks fantastic.
 It’s high-res and has a clean, classy look.